-We are offering up to \$43,087,726 in our common shares to the public at \$595 per share.
-The minimum investment in shares of our common stock for initial purchases is 17 shares, or \$10,115, based on the current price per share.
-On May 3, 2019, we qualified up to \$50,000,000 in shares of our common stock for issuance.
-As of July 10, 2020, we have sold 11,539.69 shares, for total gross offering proceeds of approximately \$6,912,274.
-Accordingly, as of July 10, 2020, the total maximum amount of shares available for issuance is \$43,087,726.
+We are offering up to \$31,227,884 in our common shares to the public at \$618 per share.
+The minimum investment in shares of our common stock for initial purchases is 17 shares, or \$10,506, based on the current price per share.
+Initially, our board of directors authorized the sale of \$50,000,000 in shares of our common stock for issuance under this offering, first qualified by the Securities and Exchange Commission on May 3, 2019.
+As of the date of this offering circular, we have sold 31,498.36 shares, for total gross offering proceeds of approximately \$18,772,116.
+Our board has not increased our total offering amount, and accordingly, as of May 3, 2021, the total maximum amount of shares still available for issuance is \$31,227,884.

-We expect to offer common stock in this offering until the earlier of May 3, 2022, which is three years from the qualification date of this offering, or the date on which we raise the maximum amount being offered, unless terminated by our board of directors at an earlier time.
+We expect to offer common stock in this offering until the earlier of May 3, 2022, which is three years from the initial qualification date of this offering, or the date on which we raise the maximum amount being offered, unless terminated by our board of directors at an earlier time.
 In no event will we extend this offering beyond 180 days after the third anniversary of the initial qualification date.
 This is a "best efforts" offering, which means that we will use our best efforts to sell shares of common stock, but there is no obligation to purchase or sell any specific amount of shares.
 Our shares of common stock are not being underwritten by an underwriter.